-You can see where this is going – layers of sauce, pasta, cheese, and vegetables.
-It’s lasagna without the hassle.
 Mafalda is a wonderful gluten-free pasta from jovial.
 It’s made from brown rice so it does contain a bit of dietary fiber, making this a healthier dish that you’d guess at first blush.
 And the shape is so fanciful – little flat noodles with ruffled edges.
 Miniature lasagna noodles!
 So cute.

 Baked Mafalda with Fried Peppers is an uncomplicated summery dish that fills your belly.
 I’m sorry that you had to turn on the oven though.
-Why not add a crispy side salad with a vinaigrette, pour a glass of dry rosé, had head out to the picnic table to enjoy what’s left of the summer?
+Why not add a crispy side salad with a vinaigrette, pour a glass of dry rosé, and head out to the picnic table to enjoy what’s left of the summer?

 Baked Mafalda with Fried Peppers